-3. In 1620, the famous physician Samuel Fuller carried aboard the Mayflower an early form of laudanum, which was a mixture of opium and alcohol.
+3. In 1620, the famous physician Samuel Fuller carried aboard the Mayflower an early form of laudanum, a mixture of opium and alcohol.

-4. Laudanum was originally created by Paracelsus and was used by early American settlers struggling with diseases such as smallpox and cholera.
+4. Laudanum was created by Paracelsus and was used by early American settlers struggling with smallpox and cholera diseases.
 Laudanum can effectively help manage pain and can be used as an anti-diarrheal.

-5. Thomas Jefferson commonly used laudanum to help manage his chronic diarrhea, a condition that contributed to his death.
-While still alive, Jefferson wrote to a friend, “with care and laudanum I may consider myself in what is to be my habitual state.”
+5. Thomas Jefferson commonly used laudanum to help manage his chronic diarrhea, which contributed to his death.
+While still alive, Jefferson wrote to a friend, “with care and laudanum, I may consider myself in what is to be my habitual state.”
 Jefferson came to rely upon laudanum and even grew poppies on his estate.

 7. Eventually, opiates became used in many household products, including teething powders, over the counter pain medication, and even a baby’s soothing syrup to help calm fuzzy infants.

-10. Other products, such as soft drinks, included opiates and were a great success around the turn of the century.
+10. Other products, such as soft drinks, included opiates and great success around the century’s turn.

 12. Three years later, the first federal law which banned the non-medical use of a substance was passed.
 The Smoking Opium Exclusion Act banned the importation, possession, and use of opium.
 However, this law did not regulate the use of opium in products.

-13. Another law was passed in 1914 which required there be a federal registry of those who produce, import, manufacture, deal, and distribute opium of any kind.
+13. Another law was passed in 1914, which required a federal registry of those who produce, import, manufacture, deal, and distribute opium of any kind.
 The Harrison Narcotics Tax Act of 1914 also imposed taxes on those engaged in any of these activities.

-14. In 1919, the Supreme Court made changes to the Harrison Narcotics Act, limiting the ability of doctors to prescribe opiates to those who struggling with a dependency.
-These federal changes did not prohibit doctors in assisting someone to wean off the drug but it was the opinion of the court that such assistance was not considered professional practice.
+14. In 1919, the Supreme Court made changes to the Harrison Narcotics Act, limiting doctors’ ability to prescribe opiates to those struggling with a dependency.
+These federal changes did not prohibit doctors from assisting someone to wean off the drug.
+Still, it was the court’s opinion that such assistance was not considered professional practice.

-15. In 1919, the 18th Amendment banned the use of alcohol, which in turn led to an increase in using drugs, such as opiates, recreationally.
+15. In 1919, the 18th Amendment banned alcohol use, which led to an increase in using drugs, such as opiates, recreationally.

-18. When the Second World War ended, semi-synthetic, manmade opioids began to enter the market.
+18. When the Second World War ended, semi-synthetic, human-made opioids began to enter the market.
 Drugs such as hydromorphone, hydrocodone (Vicodin), and oxycodone (the prescription drug OxyContin) became available for doctors to prescribe.
-However, many doctors knew the risks of the drugs for their patients and shied away from prescribing them.
+However, many doctors knew the drugs’ risks for their patients and shied away from prescribing them.

-19. As America entered the 1960’s, recreational drug use increased significantly, including the use of natural and synthetic opioids.
-Eventually, this led to the Controlled Substances Act in 1970, which was a consolidation of many laws which attempted to control the manufacture, possession, and use of a variety of drugs, including opioids.
+19. As America entered the 1960’s, recreational drug use increased significantly, including natural and synthetic opioids.
+Eventually, this led to the Controlled Substances Act in 1970, which was a consolidation of many laws that attempted to control the manufacture, possession, and use of various drugs, including opioids.

 21. Around this same time, especially as more opioids became available for doctors to prescribe, more and more physicians were buying the idea that painkillers worked.
 As a result, prescriptions for pain medication increased.
 This was also fueled by pharmaceutical companies who communicated to doctors that they were under-prescribing pain medications.

 22. The boom in prescribing pain medication has continued to grow.
-In fact, in a New Yorker article, the author highlights that by 2010, America was consuming 99% of the world’s hydrocodone despite the fact that America has only 5% of the world’s population.
+In fact, in a New Yorker article, the author highlights that by 2010, America was consuming 99% of the world’s hydrocodone despite America having only 5% of its population.

 23. Since 1999, America has been in the midst of an opioid epidemic.
-Thousands of people struggle with a dependency to opioids and many eventually die from overdoses.
+Thousands of people struggle with a dependency on opioids, and many eventually die from overdoses.
 Drug overdoses are the leading cause of death in Americans under 50 years old.
-This epidemic has the historically highest opioid death rate, killing on average 10.3 people per 100,000.
+This epidemic has the historically highest opioid death rate, killing, on average, 10.3 people per 100,000.